ericclack/racket-candy-crush/doc/part1.rst

 Creating our game world
 -----------------------

-Let's start with a blank screen -- so on the left hand side, type in the following code.
+Let's start by making a blank game screen -- so on the left hand side, type in the following code.
 There's a few lines here so take your time.
-Don't be tempted to copy and paste because the typing is good practice and it helps you remember the commands.
+Try not to just copy and paste because the typing is good practice and it helps you remember the commands.

 .. code:: racket